go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 ## Reverse Proxy

 Gitea supports Reverse Proxy Header authentication, it will read headers as a trusted login user name or user email address.
-This hasn't been enabled default, you can enable it with
+This hasn't been enabled by default, you can enable it with

 ```ini
 [service]